micahcowan/bobbin/README.md

 If **bobbin** receives a second `SIGINT` signal before the emulated Apple has had a chance to consume it as a keypress; or if Ctrl-C is pressed twice in a row without any intervening characters (even if the first Ctrl-C was in fact processed successfully as input to the emulated Apple), then **bobbin** will open a debugger interface.

-If `SIGINT` is received three times without any of them being handled, then **bobbin** will force an ungraceful exit.

 If **bobbin** is processing non-interactive input while a `SIGINT` is received, and the `--remain` option is active, it will do three things in succession: (1) it will send a Ctrl-C to the program on the Apple \]\[ (in BASIC, this usually has the effect of causing a program `BREAK`); (2) it will discard any pipe or redirected input that was still waiting to be processed by the Apple \]\['s program, and (3) it will immediately enter "interactive" mode, and process line inputs according to whatever setting of `--simple-input` may be active.

 In the `--simple` interface, if a Ctrl-D is input by the user, then it indicates that **bobbin** should exit (**bobbin** may see a Ctrl-D entered directly, or it may "percieve" it via a return from `read()` that indicated no bytes remained to be read). **Bobbin** does not exit *immediately* upon receipt of a Ctrl-D. Instead, it waits until the program in the Apple \]\[ has caught up with the user input, up to the point when the Ctrl-D was typed, and issues a carriage return character.
 Only when the Apple \]\[ program indicates "consumption" of that carriage return, does **bobbin** then exit.
 This is to make the behavior consistent with other programs at a terminal.